 “Best you don’t touch that,” says Hewett, as a member of our group reaches for a deep blue egg-shaped fruit on the forest floor.
 “The cassowary plum is one of the most toxic species in the rainforest,” Hewett explains.
 “Cassowaries are the only birds that can digest them.”

 With huge feet and dagger-like claws, the southern cassowary—only found in the Wet Tropics—looks like a dinosaur.
 Indeed, the large, emu-like flightless bird is a descendant from the Cretaceous period, when the T-Rex still terrorised North America.
-Like most visitors to the Daintree, I have high hopes of spotting a cassowary, but with thought to be left in the wild, I know my chances are slim.
+Like most visitors to the Daintree, I have high hopes of spotting a cassowary, but with fewer than 1,000 thought to be left in the wild, I know my chances are slim.

 “When you walk on Country, you get to see the connections between living things.”